algarecu/hbase-0.94.8-qod/README.md

 defined data-container is possible to build a storage priority-queue based on a QoD (quality-of-data)  three-dimensional vector model K (θ, σ, ν).

-When using the code please refer to the full conference paper,"Quality-of-Data for Consistency Levels in Geo-replicated Cloud Data Stores" Á. García-Recuero,
+To refer to this code or paper, use the full conference title:
+Quality-of-Data for Consistency Levels in Geo-replicated Cloud Data Stores,
-S. Esteves, L. Veiga.
+A. García-Recuero, S. Esteves, L. Veiga.
 IEEE CloudCom 2013, December, Bristol, UK.

 P.S.
 Please note the code is not always properly annotated/commented and the programming style might not follow the Apache Foundation and/or HBase community